The evolution of LGBTQ+ rights at work — landmark cases that transformed UK employment law

 Only in very limited circumstances will an employment tribunal order the losing party to pay the costs of the winning party.
 The starting point in employment tribunal claims (unlike claims in the civil courts) is that each party bears their own costs.
 No matter the result of the claim, each party pays their own costs.

-The ERB introduces reforms that strengthen trade union rights, including easier recognition, greater access to workplaces and enhanced protections for members.
+The ERA introduces reforms that strengthen trade union rights, including easier recognition, greater access to workplaces and enhanced protections for members.
 Employers will need to review their current practices and prepare for increased union activity.

 Not automatically.
-But if a union meets certain criteria, it can apply for statutory recognition.
-We can help you assess the request and respond strategically.
+However, if a union meets certain criteria, it can apply for statutory recognition.
+We can help you to assess the request and respond strategically.
+Under the Employment Rights Act, it'll be easier for trade unions to achieve statutory recognition.
+These changes will potentially come into force in April 2026.

 We can review your existing agreements to ensure they remain fit for purpose — and help you renegotiate where needed.